Back to basics

 contribution, including organisations with wider environmental

-remits like the Environment Agency, the Scottish Environmental
+remits such as the Environment Agency (EA), the Scottish

-emphasis is being placed on bringing biodiversity conservation and
+Commission.
+Increasingly, emphasis is being placed on bringing

 Non-governmental voluntary organisations (NGOs) also have a

 crucial role to play.
-They do it by managing nature reserves, assessing the status of the UK’s
+They do it through activities such as

+managing nature reserves, assessing the status of the UK’s